Sharesave schemes

 Choice 6: do nothing (for now)

 As we say above, you have six months to make a decision about whether you want to buy shares at the option price.
 So, you could do nothing immediately after the scheme ends and wait and see what happens with your company's share price during that time.
-Waiting like this is completely risk free as your savings are protected.
+Waiting like this is mostly risk free.

 If your company's share price rises while you wait, you will be getting (even more of) a bargain buying the shares.
 But if the share price falls during that time, you need to be okay with the fact that if you do then decide to buy the shares, you'll make less of a profit - assuming you sell them - than you would have done having acted promptly at the end of the sharesave scheme.
 Sadly, this is just the nature of investing.